-The data dispersion analytics results provided by the NWDAF can also be for a UE or group of UEs data dispersion statistics at a given slice as defined in Table 6.10.3.1-3 and/or dispersion predictions as defined in Table 6.10.3.1-4:
+The data volume dispersion analytics results provided by the NWDAF can also be for a UE or group of UEs data volume dispersion statistics at a given slice as defined in Table 6.10.3.1-3 and/or data volume dispersion predictions as defined in Table 6.10.3.1-4.
+If the analytics covers multiple UEs, the Data dispersed, Data ranking, and Data percentile ranking parameters are calculated as the aggregated (i.e. summed up) data volume.